-I have known numerous trainers that have never stepped foot in the ring, but have acquired skills through years of training and have produced some top quality talent.
-Also I have known trainers that DO possess the skills, but don’t produce good fighters… but more often than not, a rich history of fight experience and a successful stable of fighters is a good indicator of a trainers ability to pass on knowledge.
+I have known numerous trainers that have never stepped foot in the ring, but have acquired skills through years of training and have produced some top-quality talent.
+Also, I have known trainers that DO possess the skills, but don’t produce good fighters… but more often than not, rich history of fight experience and a successful stable of fighters is a good indicator of a trainers ability to pass on knowledge.

 How much does a class cost?

-The cost of a muay thai classes differ greatly everywhere you look.
+The cost of Muay Thai classes differs greatly everywhere you look.
 For beginners, it may become confusing seeing one gym charge more than double of another gym nearby.
 What is the difference between the two gyms?
 And, why is one so much more expensive than the other?